 By using smart controls that learn the occupant’s preferences and building heat physics, it is possible to avoid the peaks of grid strain and shift load to the times when the grid can best accommodate it.
 Ground source heat pumps have far more potential to participate in load shifting initiatives than air source variants, as the ground is a very stable temperature heat source.
 This means the heat pump can be run at the same efficiency any time of day or night (unlike air source where the efficiency is lower when the outside air temperature is colder at night).

-Smart controls, load shifting and energy storage in practice
+Smart controls, load shifting & energy storage in practice

 A prime example of how ground source heat pumps can be used with grid-scale energy storage and load-shifting initiatives is the ground-breaking Energy Superhub being built in Oxford.
 Earlier this year Oxford City Council declared a climate emergency and committed to improving public health and reducing citywide emissions by 40% of 2005 levels by 2020.
 The £41m project will accelerate a switch to electric vehicles and decarbonising heating for homes and buildings across the city, supporting the council in its journey towards becoming zero carbon.

 Smart software will manage the energy trading and storage, as well as controlling the timing of the electric vehicle charging and ground source heat pump activation to maximise value to the end customer and reduce strain on the grid.
-This optimisation platform is expected to cut heating bills and carbon emissions by a further 25%.
-It will develop a tailored plan for each home based on its individual heat profile, taking advantage of time-of-use tariffs to shift heating demand away from expensive high carbon times, and make the most of low carbon, cheap off-peak power.
+This optimisation platform is expected to demonstrably cut heating bills and carbon emissions further than a standard ground source heat pump system without smart controls and automated load shifting.
+Smart thermostats will develop a tailored plan for each home based on its individual heat profile, taking advantage of time-of-use tariffs to shift heating demand away from expensive high carbon times, and make the most of low carbon, cheap off-peak power.

 The University of Oxford will evaluate the performance of the system, and assess the environmental, social and economic impact on local stakeholders.
 Learnings from this project will support the roll-out of similar initiatives elsewhere in the UK, and around the world.
 Government plans to cut carbon emissions and improve air quality in the UK could see millions of electric vehicles and heat pumps in use by 2030, and this project will show how this can be achieved while maintaining a stable, efficient, cost-effective electricity network.